Fellowship with God

 We seek to walk in the Light.
 We have fellowship with those who walk in Light and we seek to convert those who walk in Darkness.

-This means that regardless of the “congregation” that someone attends, this person is our brother or sister and we have a responsibility to care for and support them regardless of affiliation.
+This means that regardless of the “church” that someone attends, this person is our brother or sister and we have a responsibility to care for and support them regardless of affiliation.
 The second epistle of John of course regulates interpersonal behaviour in some respects, as does Matthew 18 and we will deal with this later.
 I have also dealt with this in detail in two other articles: Does it matter what you believe? and How to Love Church.

 The fruits of those who walk in the Light are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 (Gal 5:22-23 (ESV) comp verses 19-21 for the fruits of Darkness)